Home loan finance options for next home buyers

 If you want more detail about principal and interest and interest only repayments, read more about different repayment types.

-You can also use our calculator to work out how much your home loan repayments could be.
+You can also use our calculator to work out how much your home loan repayments could be, and our interest rate change calculator for when rates increase or decrease.

 Choosing the right kind of home loan for your next home is an important decision.
 It’s worth doing your research and getting independent financial advice.